Asperulla/1mwtt/README.md

 # 1mwtt
-# repository for homework and hackathon from 1mwtt
+# repository for homeworks and hackathons from 1mwtt